Skip to content

 Drag /Applications/Loom.app to the Trash.
 Loom-owned data lives in:

-• ~/Library/Application Support/com.chasesims.Loom/ (SwiftData store)
+• ~/Library/Application Support/com.chasesims.Loom/ (SwiftData store in the Loom build)

 • macOS Keychain, service com.chasesims.Loom (Anthropic key, local endpoint bearer tokens)